Love For a Traditional Tet Holiday Sparked Among Students Via Culture Week And Tet Fair

 Despite being in the same system, each campus had its own Tet Fair topic and activities, adding different colors to the unique spring picture of Vinschool.
 The Tet atmosphere was clearly felt in every campus, in the eyes and smiles of all Vinsers and teachers.
 Besides its great educational value, the Tet Fair enabled Vinsers to showcase their talent and proactiveness through a variety of student-led activities.

 Through the calligraphy contest, Vinsers could demonstrate their talent in composing couplets and writing calligraphy.
-The little calligraphy masters in the traditional Ao dai partly revived the vibrant atmosphere in historical examination venues and honored the studious spirit of Vietnamese people.
+The little calligraphy masters in the traditional Ao dais partly revived the vibrant atmosphere in historical examination venues and honored the studious spirit of Vietnamese people.

 The Tet Fair also strengthened the bonds between Vinsers and their parents.
 Together they took part in lively competitions such as Wrap the Chung Cake, Ring the Golden Bell, Artistic Floral Arrangement, etc. Folk games also captured the attention of a large number of Vinsers.
-Watching their children play such games with excitement, parents felt touched in the heart by memories of the good old days.
+Watching their children play such games with excitement, parents felt touched by memories of the good old days.

-To deepen family bonds, Tet Fair engaged parents and children in the Chung cake wrapping competition, evoking past memories of family members gathering and making Chung cakes on the days prior to Tet.
+To deepen family bonds, the Tet Fair engaged parents and children in the Chung cake wrapping competition, evoking past memories of family members gathering and making Chung cakes on the days prior to Tet.